 There are tons of ways to measure how healthy you are — body mass index, fitness tests, blood work, and, of course, how you’re feeling.
 Far too often, we get worked up over the numbers on the scale.
 Weight does not define who you are — and it can’t dictate happiness or success.

 So, how do you weigh yourself without making the scale your enemy?
 Here are the four golden rules for weighing yourself that every woman should follow:

 1. Weigh yourself once a week max

-If you have a specific weight loss goal you're trying to reach, then you should weigh yourself every one-to-two weeks.
+If you have a specific weight loss goal you’re trying to reach, then you should weigh yourself every one-to-two weeks.
 Why?
-Because if you check in too often, that number on the scale would be affected by a wide range of things, such as your period, eating salty foods, drinking alcohol, and being constipated.
-Weighing yourself every day could lead to lower self-esteem and obsessive behaviors.
+Because if you check in too often, that number on the scale would be affected by a wide range of things, such as your period, eating salty foods, water weight, and being constipated.
+Weighing yourself every day is unnecessary and can lead to obsessive behaviors.

 2. Weigh yourself in the middle of the week

 Wednesday mornings are the best time to weigh yourself.
 While losing one-to-two pounds per week is a realistic goal, you might not see results if you don’t stick to a schedule.
 Since your weight can fluctuate up to five pounds per day, make sure to weigh yourself first thing in the morning, after going to the bathroom.
 Why Wednesdays?
 One study found that weight fluctuates least in the middle of the week.

 Instead of setting a weight loss goal with a specific number in mind, create one around a five-pound range.
 If your goal is to get down to 150, aim for anything below 160.
 This prevents experiencing extreme emotions that can come with a specific number on the scale.